middletemplelibrary/capital-punishment/README.md

 ## The Newgate Calendar, Vol IV
 William Dodd was a writer and Anglican clergyman who lived an extravagant lifestyle.
 His attempts to continue his fashionable life in London left him in serious financial trouble, and in February 1777 he forged a bond in the name of a friend and ex-pupil, the Earl of Chesterfield, to clear his debt.
 The Earl discovered the forgery, and Dodd was arrested and sentenced to death.
 A petition to save Dodd from execution is said to have been signed by so many people that it reached 37 pages.
 His supporters wrote letters to newspapers, and the writer Samuel Johnson and the Lord Mayor of the City of London attempted to secure clemency for him.
 Ultimately this was denied, and Dodd was hanged on 27th June 1777.
 The perceived harshness of his sentence contributed to a shift in public opinion regarding the death penalty, and forgery was eventually removed as a capital offence by the Forgery, Abolition of Punishment of Death Act 1832.
 <br><br>

+# The Other Executioners: Mobs, Juries, Prosecutors & Judges
+Executioners have occasionally recounted their experiences of delivering the ultimate punishment, reflecting the psychological toll of this grim and morally fraught role.
+While they have generally taken on the final act of the death penalty, others have shared responsibility for adjudicating and administering capital punishment, including lawful and unlawful actors.
+<br><br>
+In cases of mob justice, vigilantes have carried out extrajudicial killings before verdicts were delivered and even prior to scheduled executions.
+Public lynchings in mid-19th century England expressed a bloodlust fuelled by the regular spectacle of public executions, with self-appointed vigilantes viewing themselves as rightful agents of justice.
+<br><br>
+While such public displays are rare today, citizens may still express their desire for retribution via service on juries in capital cases.
+Extensive research shows that jurors’ past experiences and personal biases, compounded by public pressure and complex group dynamics, can distort deliberations.
+<br><br>
+In the U.S. legal system, elected prosecutors may be driven by political incentives to secure convictions in capital cases.
+This has contributed to instances of prosecutorial misconduct, including evidence suppression, coerced confessions, and wrongful conviction.
+Judges in capital cases may also wield outsized influence, and memoirs from capital punishment advocates on the bench reveal how personal prejudices may have shaped past verdicts.
+<br><br>

 ## Brad Williams, Due Process: The Story of Criminal Lawyer George T. Davis and his Thirty-Year Battle Against Capital Punishment (1961)